Sacred Heritage in Sri Lanka

 • Significance: Built by King Dutugemunu after his victory over King Elara.

-• History: Commemorates an incident where the king forgot to offer chili (miris) to monks.
+• History: Commemorates an incident where the king forgot to offer chili (miris) to

 • Features: A majestic stupa near Tissa Wewa.